Good (Don't Die): Reception

 Despite being removed shortly after the release of the album, the song was met with widespread acclaim by music critics, a number of whom highlighted the production as well as West and Ty Dolla Sign's vocals.
 This track is often considered a highlight from the album.
 Michael Saponara of Billboard placed the track as the fourth best song of Vultures 1, stating "Oozing with 808s & Heartbreak vibes, Kanye transports OG fans to the desolate flows of 'Street Lights' when he tried to find his footing following the loss of his mother and introduce a foreign sound to a resistant hip-hop genre."
 Saponara additionally complimented the "brilliant" use of the Donna Summer interpolation, complementing Ty Dolla Sign for matching "Ye’s introspective nature".
-In a mixed review of Vultures 1, HipHopDXs Scott Glaysher said that "even the vintage groove of 'Good (Don’t Die' warrants adding it to your playlist favorites."
+In a mixed review of Vultures 1, HipHopDXs Scott Glaysher said that "even the vintage groove of 'Good (Don’t Die)' warrants adding it to your playlist favorites."

+Commercial performance

 Following the release of Vultures 1, "Good (Don't Die)" entered the US Billboard Hot 100 at number 93, despite having only been available to stream for four days.
 The song further reached number 43 on the US Billboard Hot R&B/Hip-Hop Songs chart.
 Elsewhere in North America, it debuted at number 76 on the Canadian Hot 100.
 In Portugal, the song charted at number 170 on the Portuguese Singles Chart.
 In Australia, the song charted at number 36 on their Hip-Hop/R&B chart.
 The song was most successful in Lithuania, reaching number 66 on the Lithuania Top 100.
 The song also charted at number 142 on the Global 200.